fabiomux/zypper-upgraderepo/README.md

 # Zypper-Upgraderepo

-Zypper-Upgraderepo helps to check and upgrade the repositories used in your system for the current, next or a custom valid version, reporting the errors and trying to find a replacement when possible.
+Zypper-Upgraderepo helps to check and upgrade the configured repositories validating or looking for the current, next or a custom valid version, reporting the errors and trying to find an alternative URL when possible.

 It can be also be installed as Zypper plugin using the [Zypper Upgraderepo Plugin][zypper_upgraderepo_plugin].